NateSGH/todo-list/README.md

 # ToDo List

-TODO List app using HTML, CSS and Vanilla JS, webpack.
+TODO List app using HTML, CSS and JavaScript, webpack.

 - Add new task with title and descripton, due date, priority
 - Expand task to see details